KL, mega sale city

 Bustling Sungei Wang plaza

 For exclusively designed pieces, ARCH World Miniature (307, Level 3, tel: 3820-489) has small-scale reproductions of just about anything.
 It’s one way to take a small piece of KL home in your pocket.
-Head up to KLCC’s sprawling Kinokuniya bookstore (Level 4, tel: 2164-8133), which offers a wide selection of coffee table books, novels and specialty material.
+Pick up a miniature Petronas Twin Towers or a framed city skyline.
+Do pop into its gallery off Dataran Merdeka – here you can watch craftsmen at work, putting together these tiny wooden structures.
+Head up to KLCC’s sprawling Kinokuniya bookstore (Level 4, tel: 2164-8133), which offers a wide selection of coffee table books, novels and specialty material plus every imaginable title on history, theology and art.
+Browse its Japanese section, which carries not only the latest Japanese bestsellers, but also an interesting selection of manga, art and craft titles, idol photo books, magazines, catalogues and e-Mooks.

 Sore feet?
 Settle down to tea, cakes and scones with a reviving cuppa at the Harrods Signature Shop & Tea Room (137, Level 1, tel: 2166-6000).
 A stop here provides some last-minute shopping inspiration especially if your kitchen cupboards are a little bare – Harrods has an excellent selection of wines, cakes, cheese, sausages and teas.
 Delicious, but deadly to the wallet, Harrods remains a happy hunting ground for the hungry shopper.
 Visitors enjoy more discounts and free gifts with the Tourist Privilege card.
 Swing by the concierge (ground floor) to inquire.

-At fast-expanding Suria KLCC, you can now look forward to more than 30 specialty stores including flagship Cartier and Chanel stores, French Sole shoe store, Michael Kors, a new Giorgio Armani and the region’s first Armani Café at the luxury annexe.
+At fast-expanding Suria KLCC, you can now look forward to more than 30 specialty stores including flagship Cartier and Chanel stores, French Sole shoe store, Marc Jacobs, a new Giorgio Armani and the region’s first Armani Café at the luxury annexe.
+Joining them is Paul Frank, noted for his adorable, gummy grinning Julius the Monkey, which adorns t-shirts, wallets and hoodies.
+Special edition items like Paul Frank t-shirts featuring the Petronas Twin Towers is a must buy.

-Go across to Avenue K (opposite Suria KLCC), through an underground connection, only if you want to marvel at the exquisitely designed structure by French designer Christian Liagre.
-Avenue K is otherwise a tepid experience devoid of any real bustle, its long, wide corridors flanked mostly by vacant retail space.
-This highly anticipated temple of high fashion has failed to kick off as yet as one of Kuala Lumpur 's fashion hotspots.
+Go across to the newly refurbished Avenue K (opposite Suria KLCC), through an underground connection, to marvel at the exquisitely designed structure by French designer Christian Liagre.
+Avenue K’s once tepid experience has now been given a shot in the arm by anchor tenant H&M, boasting the largest retail space in the city.
+This highly anticipated temple of high fashion is finally set to kick off as one of Kuala Lumpur 's fashion hotspots with the likes of Cotton On, Muji, Midi Shoes and more.

 DC Comics at Fahrenheit

 Everything's elegantly displayed and neatly stacked on racks and shelves.
 Expect luxurious surroundings and impeccable service minus the exorbitant price tags.
 Prices of unsold end-of-season stocks go for a fraction of the original.
-Imagine Furla shoes at just RM400 (US$125) compared with RM1,000 (US$313), Furla handbags from RM700 (US$219), Stuart Weitzman shoes at RM250 (US$78), Ermenegildo Zegna suits at RM2,000 (US$625) and Zegna shirts from RM400.
+Imagine Furla shoes at just RM400 (US$122) compared with RM1,000 (US$306), Furla handbags from RM700 (US$214), Stuart Weitzman shoes at RM250 (US$778), Ermenegildo Zegna suits at RM2,000 (US$614) and Zegna shirts from RM400.

 Kenanga Street has been the place to shop for wholesale items.
 The newly opened Kenanga Wholesale City (2, Jalan Gelugor, off Jalan Kenanga, tel: 9221-8081) hosts nine floors of fashion at knock-down prices.
 Start at the lowest floor and work your way up.
-Women’s fashions dominate (t-shirts and other apparel start as low as RM5 (US$1.55); you’ll also find traditional wear, children’s clothes, accessories and men’s wear.
+Women’s fashions dominate (t-shirts and other apparel start as low as RM5 (US$1.53); you’ll also find traditional wear, children’s clothes, accessories and men’s wear.
 Remember the more you buy, the bigger the discount.
-Check out Rolls for fashion from Korea, and Notting Hill for bags and accessories.
-Downside: shopkeepers are sticky about shoppers trying out their picks, so be persistent.
+Check out Rolls for fashion from Korea, Bug Styla Kids for jumpers and suits, Patrick & Percy for men’s collared tees and Notting Hill for bags and accessories.
+Downside: shopkeepers are averse to shoppers trying out their picks, so be persistent.

 Viva Home (85, Jalan Loke Yew, tel: 9281-1998) is the multi-storey mall for decadent interiors and home furnishings.
 Each floor is devoted to a different home need — there’s flooring, kitchen, bedding, bathroom, lighting plus a whole section of Chinese and feng shui knick knacks.